 Public officers are eligible for membership in NYSLRS.
 This applies regardless of whether the individual is elected or appointed as a public officer.
 You must give them the opportunity to join NYSLRS, and, if they join, you must include their days worked, earnings and contributions on your retirement monthly report.
 Independent contractors, who are not public officers, are not eligible for membership.

-A Public Officer is a person either elected or appointed to a governmental position with the following general characteristics:
+A public officer is a person either elected or appointed to a government position with the following general characteristics:

-- The position is authorized by statute, resolution or charter to exercise part of the sovereign power of the governmental entity.
+- The position is authorized by statute, resolution or charter to exercise part of the power of that governmental entity.

-- The duties of the position involve the exercise of discretion on behalf of the governmental entity.
+- The duties of the position involve the exercise of discretion on behalf of that government entity.
 If the duties of the position are routine, subordinate, advisory, or directed, then the position is more likely to be a position of employment, rather than a public office.